andre-meneses/wikipedia-pages/README.md

 <center><img width="800" src="figures/pipeline.svg"></center>

 ## Run the notebook
-In order to reproduce the results hereby presented, it suffices to run the [notebook](./pipeline.ipynb) and change the page title to the one that interests you.
+To replicate the presented results, simply execute the notebook and modify the page title to the desired one.
 ```
 pipeline.run("Wikipedia Page")